+Appendix A

-Appendix A Coding Logic for Defining Primary Care
+Primary Care Services Coding Logic

-For the purposes of submitting new CY 2022 TME data, please use the following coding logic to define primary care.
-This coding logic for primary care was reviewed by the Delaware Department of Insurance, Office of Value-Based Health Care Delivery in August 2023.
+For the purposes of submitting new CY 2023 and new CY 2022 TME data, please use the following coding logic to define primary care.
+This coding logic for primary care was reviewed by the Delaware Department of Insurance, Office of Value-Based Health Care Delivery in August 2024.